 Porcelain gaiwans and Yixing teapots are definitely the most popular tools to gongfu brew Chinese tea.
-If you're planning to invest in one of the tea types of teaware, make sure to read this guide first!
+If you're planning to invest in such teaware, make sure to read this guide first!
 You'll learn everything you need to know for a more informed buying decision.

 In fact, gaiwans and Yixing pots aren’t really enemies.
 They’re friends who have one thing in common: an endless thirst for good tea.
 However, they both have their strengths and weaknesses, and by learning about them, you’ll find out what’s the ideal vessel for your tea.

 Look how peaceful the lazy tiger (on teapot) and the fishes (on gaiwan) look together in the picture below :)